 Sadhaka Nilakanthanatha, a member of the Siddhidatta Kulam, assists with the growing of the monastery's food in our extensive organic gardens and fruit groves.
 His areas of service include the maintenance of the sacred meditation paths and grounds, buildings and vehicles.
 His knowledge of ayurveda is brought to bear in growing herbs and healing plants.
-He is one of the monks who performs the monthly chitra pada puja honoring Gurudeva's mahasamadhi.
+He is one of the monks who perform the monthly Chitra pada puja honoring Gurudeva's mahasamadhi.
 On retreats he cultivates culinary and medicinal herbs in a garden he designed near the kitchen, and cooks special meals for his brothers.